 npm install --save-dev hardhat npx hardhat init

-Edit scripts/deploy.js
+Edit scripts/deploy.js:

 javascript